 - Applicants must have a minimum dental general grade index of 3.0

 - Foreign candidates– Before admission, foreign candidates are encouraged to participate in the six (6) months internship or in a similar educational program in an accredited institution.

 - Candidates must be bilingual (English and Spanish): International applicants must present evidence of approval of the TOEFL exam.

 - Local applicants (USA & PR): NBDE I & II and Comprehensive Basic Science Examination (CBSE)

 - Foreign applicants: NBDE I and NBDE II required.
 Comprehensive Basic Science Examination (CBSE) highly recommended.

 - Candidates must submit an application through the Post Doctoral Application Support System (PASS) in addition to the application form provided by the office of Post Graduate Program of the School of Dentistry.
 Information is available at: ADEAPASS.org

 - A completed application should be received not later than October 1st for admission to the program starting July 1st of next year.

-- Local applicants must participate in the Postdoctoral Dental Matching Program.
+- All applicants must participate in the Postdoctoral Dental Matching Program.
 More information about the match is available at natmatch.com/dentres

 Transfer Applicants will be evaluated individually.
 Only those candidates from accredited oral and maxillofacial surgery programs will be considered.
 Application will only be considered if a position is available.
 Exchange students – Residents from other accredited program may participate, provided there are formal agreements with the concerned universities or programs.